234: Topological Sorting

 (edgelist->graph edgelist)

 Convert an edgelist '((a b) (a c) (b e)) to a graph '((a b c) (b e)).
-The optional argument = specifies the identity relation between nodes; it defaults to equal?.
+The optional argument asc specifies the procedure to retrieve a dependency element; it defaults to assoc.
+When using eq? for the graph this should be assq.

 (edgelist/inverted->graph edgelist)

 Convert an edgelist '((b a) (c a) (e b)) to the inverted graph '((a b c) (b e)).
-The optional argument = specifies the identity relation between nodes; it defaults to equal?.
+The optional argument asc specifies the procedure to retrieve a dependency element; it defaults to assoc.
+When using eq? for the graph this should be assq.

 (graph->edgelist graph)